 Social Media Posts

-Aside from using your website to host your testimonials form, you can also use parents’ testimonials on social media.
+Aside from using your website to host your testimonials form, you can also use parents’ testimonials on social media, as from what we've mentioned in one of our previous blogs about creating social media strategies.
 This can happen in several ways:

 - Parents create and post their testimonial on their own social media page and you just have to link to it or share it from your school’s page.